-Now that you know the basics, for a successful interview process, follow these specific steps:
+Now that you know the basics, follow these preparation steps for a successful interview.

-- 1. Send your résumé, cover letter, and any other requested materials to the school Career Services can help you to prepare these materials. - 2.
-Consider creating a Portfolio To make you stand out, consider creating an electronic portfolio (e.g. PowerPoint) to send to the recruiter before the interview, or assemble an organized portfolio in a binder that is both professional looking and easily viewed.
-Some items to include are: - A current copy of your résumé on high-quality paper and an official transcript. - Lesson plan samples from different classes and subject areas. - Photos from bulletin boards or creative classroom activities. - Reference letters from your faculty and supervisors. - Honor Society and awards certificates. - 3.
-Practice your interviewing skills Career Services conducts mock interviews by appointment, and you could also ask someone you trust to ask questions and critique you.
-It is also helpful to write down answers to sample questions that you may have a difficult time answering and then practice giving a response. - 4.
-Research the school prior to interviewing Valuable information can be found on a school's website.
-Have three to five good questions to ask the interviewer that relate to the school, based on preliminary research that you have conducted. - 5.
-Acquire appropriate interview clothing Appropriate professional business attire is required.
-For men, a conservative suit and tie will be expected.
-For women, a skirt or pants suit is expected.
-Conservative accessories, light or no cologne, and polished dress shoes will complete your professional image. - 6.
-Practice appropriate behavior during the interview Be on time, smile, be calm and confident, be prepared, give complete answers, speak clearly, show enthusiasm, make good eye contact, have a firm handshake, use good posture, and show interested body language. - 7.
-Send a thank you letter or note This letter/note is used to express appreciation for the interviewer's time and to strengthen your candidacy.
+- Send your résumé, cover letter, and any other requested materials to the school Career Services can help you to prepare these materials. - Consider creating a Portfolio To make you stand out, consider creating an electronic portfolio (e.g. PowerPoint) to send to the recruiter before the interview, or assemble an organized portfolio in a binder that is both professional looking and easily viewed.
+Some items to include are: - A current copy of your résumé on high-quality paper and an official transcript. - Lesson plan samples from different classes and subject areas. - o Photos from bulletin boards or creative classroom activities. - Reference letters from your faculty and supervisors. - Honor Society and awards certificates. - Practice your interviewing skills Career Services conducts mock interviews by appointment, and you could also ask someone you trust to ask questions and critique you.
+It is also helpful to write down answers to sample questions that you may have a difficult time answering and then practice giving a response. - Research the school prior to interviewing Find valuable information on a school's website.
+Have three to five good questions to ask the interviewer that relate to the school, based on preliminary research that you have conducted. - Acquire appropriate interview clothing Appropriate professional business attire is required.
+A conservative suit, shirt and tie are always good choices.
+Conservative accessories, light or no cologne/perfume, and polished dress shoes will complete your professional image. - Practice appropriate behavior during the interview Be on time, smile, be calm and confident, be prepared, give complete answers, speak clearly, show enthusiasm, make good eye contact, have a firm handshake, use good posture, and show interested body language. - Send a thank you letter or note This letter/note expresses appreciation for the interviewer's time and often strengthens your candidacy.